-If I was to ask you to explain your community, what would you say?
+What would you say if I asked you to explain your community?
 Some of you may talk about your family, others your friends, while for some, it is their religion, neighbourhood or identity.
 In truth, the notion of community is vague, difficult to pinpoint and often conflicted.
 After all, most of us belong to multiple communities, each reflecting a different side to our lives, loves and interests.

 These communities of place, friendship, religion, family or identity may overlap or be poles apart depending on our choices and beliefs.
 For example, for some, their religious community may never interact with their community of LGBTQ+ identity.
-Here, an individual may keep communities separate due to a fear of conflict, or worse, expulsion.
-Eric Steel’s Minyan takes these themes and offers us a bold and beautiful exploration of sexuality, religion, community and belonging in 80s New York.
+Here, an individual may keep communities separate due to a fear of conflict or, worse, expulsion.
+Eric Steel’s Minyan takes these themes and offers a bold and beautiful exploration of sexuality, religion, community and belonging in 80s New York.